Frequently Asked Questions About Walt Disney World

 That’s a complicated question that depends on your preferences as far as cost, location, convenience and more.
-I really can’t make that decision for you, but here is some information that may help:
+We really can’t make that decision for you, but here is some information that may help:

-- If you want to know more about Disney’s resorts, visit my page that compares them and explains why I think some are better than others.
+- If you want to know more about Disney’s resorts, visit our page that compares them and explains why we think some are better than others.

-- I’ve picked some excellent non-Disney hotels, which I call my MouseSavers Preferred Hotels.
+- We’ve picked some excellent non-Disney hotels, which we call our MouseSavers Preferred Hotels.
 Go here to learn more about them.

 What’s the difference between the Disney resorts, the Swan & Dolphin, the Downtown Disney hotels, and other hotels?